-All sellers on Trade Me must be located in New Zealand, or hold a NZ bank account if located in Australia.
+Most sellers on Trade Me are located in New Zealand, or hold a NZ bank account if located in Australia.
 Trade Me approves certain international members and those members only ever use Pay Now.
 Never use a money transfer service to send money overseas.

 Always complete the sale on Trade Me

 Contacting buyers or sellers outside of the auction process can be unsafe.
 Ensure you always correspond with the email address we provide once the auction's closed.

 Get a phone number

 If you are the winning bidder on a higher value item, ask the seller for a phone number in case you need to call them.